jollyredflames/GAN-COVID-Detection/README.md

 # GAN-COVID-Detection
 An implementation of the pix2pix network to work for anomaly detection in chest scans.
-The architecture should help detect and diagnose COVID and can help build more reliable statistics on the infectioctious rate if it is implemented in a Hospital autopsy setting.
+The architecture should help detect anamoly chest scans and can help reduce medical burden by pre-screening lungs which have no obvious signs of virla/bacterial infection.
+We envision the optimal system assigning priorities to patients to ensure the most dire patients get prioritized in healthcare.